sfilizzola/wunderChallenge/README.md

 Technical requirements:

-● Kotlin or Java (with Kotlin being preferable)
++Kotlin or Java (with Kotlin being preferable) +minSdkVersion 19
-● minSdkVersion 19
-● Any third party library can be used
++Any third party library can be used

 Keep the UI minimal but straightforward, and do not worry about the design, we do not have any restrictions here, native UI elements will suffice!
 If you feel the